codenart/codenart.github.io/_posts/2-css/2017-08-24-css-4-container-types.md

 There is a CSS property called `display` which can help us to change the type of the container.
 Let's make some `buttons` using an `anchor elements`. :D

-Actually, HTML elements come with default looks but you can use CSS to change everything.
-You can make a normal paragraph look like a heading.
-You can make this look like that.
-And here we're gonna make some links look like buttons. :D

 `HTML code:`
 <script src="https://gist.github.com/codenart/6c2bbe34a1aa628ea3ed8f95af208d04.js"></script>